 BCAL has a Remuneration and Nominations Committee.
-The committee comprises Dr Merilyn Sleigh (Committee Chair), Mr Ronald Phillips AO and Mr Jonathan Trollip.
+The committee comprises Mr Ronald Phillips AO (Committee Chair), Mr Jonathan Trollip and Mr David Darling.

 BCAL considers that the structure of its Remuneration and Nominations Committee is appropriate for a company with its current market capitalisation.
-The Remuneration and Nominations Committee is chaired by the independent director, Dr Merilyn Sleigh.
+The Remuneration and Nominations Committee is chaired by director, Mr Ronald Phillips AO.

-The Remuneration and Nominations Committee charter is set out on the Company's website.www.bcaliagnostics.com
+The Remuneration and Nominations Committee charter is set out on the Company's website.www.bcaldiagnostics.com